Makr91/zoneweaver-api/.github/ISSUE_TEMPLATE/question.md

 ## Question

-What would you like to know about ZoneWeaver API?
+What would you like to know about ZoneweaverAPI?

 ## Context